 What Are Men’s Driving Shoes?
 A Quick History

 In 1963, the Italian Ministry of Industry and Trade gave Gianni Mostile a patent for his new creation, driving shoes.
 Sig.
 Mostile’s new company, called Car Shoe, created driving shoes for the very practical reason of helping race car drivers work the pedals.
 The new style of shoes were primarily defined by the nubbed sole: dozens of small rubber studs protruding from the outsole gave drivers more traction on the metal acceleration, brake and clutch (ABC) pedals.
-The heightened “feel” made it easier to perform the race car driver’s standard “heel-and-toe” technique of operating the pedals.
+The heightened “foot feel” made it easier to perform the race car driver’s standard “heel-and-toe” technique of operating the pedals.

-Race car drivers today — both professionals and hobbyists — still use heel-and-toe, but men’s driving shoes had quickly evolved after their introduction to the more stylish side of things.
+Race car drivers today — both professionals and hobbyists — use heel-and-toe, but after men’s driving shoes were invented, they somewhat quickly evolved to the more stylish side of things.
 That’s evident with the almost simultaneous entry into the driving shoe industry of high-end luxury Italian shoemaker, Tod’s.
-Today, Tod’s still offers a wide range of driving shoes, like this grey suede men’s driving shoe.
-According to the Bata Shoe Museum in Toronto (yes, there’s really a shoe museum), the more nimble feel of driving shoes appealed to everyday consumers and, thus, became fashionable.
+Today, Tod’s still offers a wide range of driving shoes, like this blue suede men’s driving shoe (just one example out of many from Tod’s).